Blog

 teamtreehouse.com

-Many of these courses are fine to use, but parents should consider carefully before signing your teen up.
+Many of these courses are fine to use, and fantastic for advanced learning, but parents should consider carefully before signing your teen up.

-3. These classes contain secular content that may not be appropriaate for some Christian families, or for younger teens.
+- These classes contain secular content that may not be appropriate for some Christian families, or for younger teens.

 Has your family used an MOOC class before?
 What was your experience?
 Please share in the comments section below.